MarcGueury/oci-genai-agent-llama-lab/2-test/test.md

 ## Task 4: Explore - Diagram tool in details

-The diagram tool and the streamlit are written in python code.
+The diagram tool is written in python code.
+In the test below, you will ask **Draw a diagram*.
+The agent detects the use case using llm and determine to trigger Diagram Tool.
+It will:
-- The streamlit application is the User Interface.
-- The diagram tool:
-    - creates a python program on the fly using Llama
+- Creates a python program on the fly using Llama
-    - This program generates a graphic.
+- Run this program that will generate an image with a diagram.
-    - Then, it is shown to the end-user
+- Show the image to the end-user

+For more information about the Custom Tools.
+Go [here](https://docs.oracle.com/en-us/iaas/Content/generative-ai-agents/function-calling-tool.htm).

 #### Compute
 1. Go to the OCI Menu, go to *Compute* - *Instance*
     ![menu Compute](images/llama-menu-compute.png)
-1. Click on the bucket name, typically *llama-compute*
+1. Click on the Compute name, typically *llama-compute*
 1. The compute is a virtual machine running the python code.
     ![Compute](images/llama-compute.png)